shazm12/kennet_hiring_challenge/README.md

 - A Comment box component to add comments to posts.
 - A Comment list component to show a list of components.
 - Search Bar Component to search for posts and comments.
-- Deployed Client on AWS and Server as a Lambda Function.
+- Deployed Client on Netlify and Server as a Lambda Function.
 - Setup Docker-Compose to use the app in the dev environment.

 # Issues and Bugs